Recently updated on: September 20, 2023

-For many Filipinos, we don't ever want to be called kuripot because of the negative impression that it gives.
-However, this fear of being labeled as one often causes many people to spend more than they can or should.
+For many Filipinos, we don't ever want to be called kuripot because of its negative impression.
+However, this fear of being labeled as one often causes many to spend more than they can or should.

-They spend much more than they save because they want to have or maintain a facade of abundance, even if it secretly puts them into financial difficulties, such as debts.
+They spend much more than they earn because they want to have or maintain a facade of abundance, even if it secretly puts them into financial difficulties, such as debt.

-Some would even take out loans to spend lavishly on birthdays, holidays, fiestas, weddings, and other special occasions, even unnecessarily or in excess, thinking that it is only once a year or once (wedding).
+Some would even take out loans to spend lavishly on birthdays, holidays, fiestas, weddings, and other special occasions, even unnecessarily or in excess.
+They do it thinking it is only once a year or once (like a wedding).

 But this mindset is dangerous because it is only a band-aid solution.
 It is still important to spend within your means.

-They would often prioritize their family's needs or other financial goals than spend on overpriced coffees and ice-covered milk teas or going out every weekend.
+They often prioritize their family's needs or other financial goals instead of overspending on expensive coffees, ice-filled milk teas, or going out every weekend.

-From what I observed, I realized that I would rather choose to be called “kuripot" any time of the day when in reality, I am being "masinop."
+From what I observed, I realized that I would choose to be labeled as a "kuripot" any time of the day when in reality, I am being "masinop."

-Being frugal is knowing where and when to spend your money.
+Being frugal is knowing where and when to spend your money and having a budget, especially when you're still young.
 Frugal people think twice before spending their hard-earned money on something that does not add value to their or other people's lives.

-It is also essential to understand that money should never be earned just to show that you are "successful."
+It is also essential to understand that we should never work for money to show we are "successful."

-Instead, the money you earned should be made on expenses that significantly impact your life and others.
+Instead, I believe that money should be spent on things and experiences that significantly impact your life and others.
 Frugality also gives way to a more intentional living that material possessions cannot measure.

 Masinop (Frugal) vs. Madamot (Stingy)

-A frugal person just knows where and when to spend their money.
-They will give generously on expenses that truly matter, especially when it comes to life and death.
+Many people often confuse frugality with stinginess.
+A frugal person knows where and when to spend their money.
+They will give generously on expenses that truly matter, especially regarding life and death.

-On the other hand, a stingy person may not even bat an eye if they saw someone in need unless they could get something from it.
+On the other hand, a stingy person may not even bat an eye if they see someone in need unless they can get something from it.

-Once we know the difference between the two, it is just a matter of change of perspective from an individualistic point of view to be the more generous viewpoint.
+Once we know the difference between the two, it is just a change of perspective from an individualistic viewpoint to a more generous one.

 Frugality also does not mean being cheap.
-Living with intentionality means that the things that we buy add value to our life.
-Even if something costs more, as long as it is durable, it is an easy buying decision.
+Living with intentionality means that the things we buy add value to our lives.
+Even if something costs more, it is an easy buying decision as long as it is durable.

-There is nothing to worry about when someone calls us a "kuripot.”
-How other people perceive us is none of our business, especially when it comes to financial aspects that can affect our future.
+There is nothing to worry about when someone calls us a "kuripot" because how other people perceive us is none of our business.
+It is even more important not to listen to peer pressure regarding financial aspects that can affect our future.

 Personally, I would always choose to be called a kuripot and live below my means than to be perceived as a "galante" while making questionable expenses while compromising my future.

-How we spend our money is a direct translation of how we spend our time, and in effect, how we spend our life.
-So don't be too obsessed with impressing other people while secretly being knee-deep in debt.
+How we spend our money is a direct translation of how we spend our time and, in effect, how we spend our life.
+So don't be too obsessed with impressing others while secretly knee-deep in debt.

 Try frugality.
-It is awesome and can be life-changing.
+It is incredible and can be life-changing.